Lindsay Elliott, JD, MSW – Executive Director

 Charissa Gonzales - Development Director

 Charissa is Principal of Good Strategies, a nonprofit consulting firm.
-She has over fifteen years of fundraising experience, in both nonprofit and political campaigns.
+She has nearly twenty years of fundraising and event planning experience, in both nonprofit and political campaigns.
 In her career, she has been involved in the fundraising and management efforts for dozens of nonprofit organizations and agencies and has successfully solicited millions of dollars in direct contributions, created and executed hundreds of special events, as well as researched, submitted and reported on foundation and corporate grant proposals.
 Charissa earned her B.A. in Foreign Relations from Georgetown University and a Master's in Political Management from The George Washington University.